xcape-io/ArduinoProps/README.md

 MQTT supports UTF-8 encoding.

 ### Sending messages only when appropriate
 Usually Arduino IoT sketches send MQTT data for every variable at every loop.
-When the loop is fast, you can get tons of useless messages, and usually a sleeping delay is added at every loop to slow down the message flow ; this can slow down significantly the props response time to human supervision and automation commands.
+When the loop is fast, you can get tons of useless messages, and usually a sleeping delay is added at every loop to slow down the message flow ; this can slow down significantly the prop response time to human supervision and automation commands.

-While Arduino sketch is sending a message it isn't doing props sensor/actuator processing, and it takes about 20 to 40 milliseconds to send a message.
+While Arduino sketch is sending a message it isn't doing prop sensor/actuator processing, and it takes about 20 to 40 milliseconds to send a message.
 With too many messsages it's too much processing time wasted.

 *ArduinoProps library* sends all data periodically every 30 seconds (default parameter) and sends data changes over a period of time you choose (typical 400 milliseconds for real-time behavior, but you may choose every 100 milliseconds, 1 or 3 seconds: your choice for your application).